 Maryland has made important strides in ending child hunger.
-Last year, Governor Hogan signed The Hunger-Free Schools Act of 2015, a bill that passed the legislature unanimously, to encourage the utilization of the Community Eligibility Provision (CEP).
+Last year, you signed The Hunger-Free Schools Act of 2015, a bill that passed the legislature unanimously, to encourage the utilization of the Community Eligibility Provision (CEP).
 As a result, more than 97,000 students in our state are now attending Hunger-Free Schools.
 In addition, the Maryland Meals for Achievement (MMFA) program is an unquestioned success, providing funding for breakfast in the classroom for more than 230,000 students in low-income schools.

-In spite of the progress that we have made, the U.S. Department of Agriculture, calculates that 12.5%, or 1 in 8 people in Maryland, are food insecure.1 Marylanders that are food insecure may skip meals, eat less than they need, or even go hungry because they don't have reliable access to the food they need to live a healthy life.
-Food insecurity has many negative health consequences for children including increased risk for developmental delays,2 hospitalizations,3 and behavioral problems.4 Food insecurity also negatively impacts education: food insecure children are more likely to have difficulty getting along with their peers, have lower test scores, and are more likely to repeat a grade in school.5 insecurity: associations with at-risk infant and toddler development.
-Pediatrics, 121(1), 65-72.
-3 Casey, P.H. et al. (2004).
-J Nutrition.
-134[6]:1432-1438.
+In spite of the progress that we have made, the U.S. Department of Agriculture, calculates that 12.5%, or 1 in 8 people in Maryland, are food insecure.
+Marylanders that are food insecure may skip meals, eat less than they need, or even go hungry because they don't have reliable access to the food they need to live a healthy life.
+Food insecurity has many negative health consequences for children including increased risk for developmental delays, hospitalizations, and behavioral problems.
+Food insecurity also negatively impacts education: food insecure children are more likely to have difficulty getting along with their peers, have lower test scores, and are more likely to repeat a grade in school.